-involved conscious consideration of the law firm analogy, if not of scripture, the ABA Council took the position in 1973 that tenure quotas violate ABA Standards.58 The Association of American Law Schools, which presented the issue to its elected House of Representatives, took the same position shortly thereafter.59
+retain an associate indefinitely.47 In what might have involved conscious consideration of the law-firm analogy, if not of scripture, the ABA Council took the position in 1973 that tenure quotas violate ABA Standards.48 The Association of American Law Schools, which presented the issue to its elected House of Representatives, took the same position shortly thereafter.49

 This is one of many instances in which the academy could learn good morals from practicing lawyers.
 (And if this is true, an argument can be made for supervision of legal education by the practicing profession.)
-While there are undoubtedly law firms that continue to regard partnership as a "rendezvous with destiny," with all of the moral corrosion that sort of pretension entails, most law firms in America are likely to regard decisions on partnership as more inconsequent on collaboration than on disabling competition.60
+While there are undoubtedly law firms that continue to regard partnership as a "rendezvous with destiny," with all of the moral corrosion that sort of pretension entails, most law firms in America are likely to regard decisions on partnership as consequent more on collaboration than on disabling competition.50

 Law faculties are now heavily tenured.
-About two-thirds of all law teachers who work in approved schools have tenure, while student enrollments are declining and will continue to decline if law schools maintain their high admissions criteria.
-The Association's tenure policies-whether the ABA should require tenure, and, if it does, whether it should forbid tenure quotas-are certain to be reassessed.
+About two-thirds of all law teachers who work in approved schools have tenure, while student enrollments are declining and will continue to decline if law schools maintain their high admissions criteria.51 The Association's tenure policies-whether the ABA should require tenure, and, if it does, whether it should forbid tenure quotas-are certain to be reassessed.

 Another response to the fear that law faculties will become "impacted" with tenured teachers is to create second class, untenured faculties, who are hired for terms of years, are ineligible for tenure, and are not subject to an "up or out" probationary period.
-The fact that some law schools are now establishing such second class faculties for
+The fact that some law schools are now establishing such second class faculties for law teachers in clinical programs has forced the Association, and may force law faculties, to re-examine the rationale for tenure.
+Tenure, by the common argument, is

-^{58.} INTERPRETATION 1 of Standard 405 (Feb.
-1973).

-^{59.} See Shaffer, Report of the Dean 1973-74, 50 Notre Dame Law.
-168, 183 n.54 (1974).

-^{60.} The model, I think, would resemble what I was told (in writing) upon becoming an associate in Barnes, Hickman, Pantzer & Boyd, in Indianapolis, in 1961:
+- 47. There is perhaps an analogy between the obvious disabilities of a permanent associate in a law firm and the situation of a permanently untenured law professor.
+This may indicate why tenure is necessary for the protection of academic freedom.
+See infra note 51. - 48.
+Interpretation I of Standard 405 (Feb.
+1973). - 49.
+See Thomas L. Shaffer, Report of the Dean 1973-74, 50 Notre Dame Law.
+168, 183 n.54 (1974). - 50.
+The model, I think, would resemble what I was told (in writing) upon becoming an associate in Barnes, Hickam, Pantzer & Boyd, in Indianapolis, in 1961:

-Our firm has employed you because . . . it believes you are probably of partnership caliber Your opportunity to become a partner of our firm will be based entirely upon your progress as a lawyer You have heard bandied about the Law School the dictum that the law is a jealous mistress.
+Our firm has employed you because ... it believes you are probably of partnership caliber....
+Your opportunity to become a partner of our firm will be based entirely upon your progress as a lawyer....
+You have heard bandied about the Law School the dictum that the law is a jealous mistress.
 In practice you will find that that is so.
-Our firm will expect you to devote not only time during regular office hours, but such additional time at night and on weekends as is necessary to complete assignments entrusted to you.
+Our firm will expect you to devote not only time during regular office hours, but such additional times at night and on weekends as is necessary to complete assignments entrusted to you.
 In your work, however, please remember that the competition which our firm emphasizes is competition in team work and helping other associates and partners to accomplish the desired end for a client.
 You will be given much more credit for furthering the cause of the people with whom you are working than for feathering your own nest.